We are going to be looking at:

 Montane Forest

 This forms the transition between the rainforest of mid-elevations and the elfin woodland of the summit.
-The main canopy is 20-30 m high and trunks are mossy but otherwise free of epiphytes.
+The main canopy is 20-30 m high and trunks are mossy but often free of epiphytes.
 Dominant trees include bois bandé (Richeria grandis) and the gymnosperm, Podocarpus coriaceus.

-(photo © Hazel Oxenford)
+(Photo © Hazel Oxenford.)

 Environmental conditions